cyber-defence-campus/netgear_r6700v3_circled/docs/4_tracing.md

 [...]
 ```
 In general, not only function return values, but **all side-effects** of a hooked function towards
-registers and memory locations need to covered in order for the symbolic execution to be correct.
+registers and/or memory locations need to be covered in order for the symbolic execution to be
+correct.
 This is why dedicated function hooks might be needed.
 #### Dedicated Function Hook (Example libc:fgets)
 TODO: Maybe use sscanf instead!
 ```